"

 • Most of the notes are to be played staccato (short).

-• In measure 6, there are accents on the quarter notes, which should be louder.
+• In measure 6, the accents on the quarter notes tell the pianist to play those notes louder.

-• In the last measure, there is a staccatissimo symbol (very short) as well as a sforzando symbol, which should be accented even louder.
+• In the last measure, there is a staccatissimo symbol (indicating a very short note) and a sforzando symbol, which should be played even louder.

 Articulation Marks